OrchardCMS/OrchardCore/src/docs/getting-started/test-drive-orchard-core.md

 ## DotNest

 [DotNest](https://dotnest.com/) is an Orchard Core SaaS, operated by the company [Lombiq](https://lombiq.com).
-After signing up, you can create SaaS-hosted Orchard Core sites for free.
+After signing up, you can create cloud-hosted Orchard Core sites for free.

 These sites can be used in production, since unlike Try Orchard Core, they aren't deleted periodically.